-Set the depth.
-Load the high-quality dovetail bit supplied with your PantoRouter® or an 8° bit of your own, touch the end of the bit to your workpiece and set the rear depth stop.
-Make sure enough of the board is overhanging the table so
+bit supplied with your PantoRouter® or an 8° bit of your own, touch the end of the bit to your workpiece and set the rear depth stop.
+Make sure enough of the board is overhanging the table so the bit doesn't hit and damage the bit or table.
 About 1/2" (~12mm) clearance is adequate.
 Too much overhang can cause excessive vibration.